Avoid These Beginner Self Portrait Photography Mistakes

-As my 10 year anniversary of taking self portraits approaches, I thought it would be fun to look back to my earliest works – and share a couple of beginner photography mistakes that we can all learn from.
+As my 10-year anniversary of taking self portraits approaches, I thought it would be fun to look back to my earliest works – and share a couple of beginner self-portrait photography mistakes that we can all learn from.

 Going back in your artistic journey can be painfully embarrassing, but I think it’s actually beautiful to witness how far you’ve come.